-If you opt to develop your own e-commerce website, take payment processing seriously.
+If you opt to develop your own e-commerce website, it’s important you take payment processing seriously.
 You can use an app like Shopify for your e-commerce site and work with other secure vendors that can protect customer data.
 You aren’t just responsible for protecting customers’ credit card information but also their names, addresses, emails, phone numbers, and any other relevant data you collect.
-You also need to keep your own bank account information safe.
+In addition, you need to keep your own bank account information safe.

-JotForm can help with payment processing as you learn how to sell plants online.
-You can easily embed a payment processor into your forms for a secure checkout experience and a one-stop shop for your orders.
-We always prioritize customer safety to help ensure your business is safe from data breaches and lawsuits.
+Online form builder Jotform can help with payment processing as you learn how to sell plants online.
+With Jotform, you can easily embed a payment processor into your online store for a secure checkout experience and a one-stop shop for your orders.
+Jotform always prioritizes customer safety to keep your business safe from data breaches and lawsuits.

 Good bookkeeping habits

 You don’t need to be an accounting expert to start a plant business, but it may be beneficial to take a basic accounting class so you understand how to balance your books.
-This will help you stay profitable.
+Good accounting practices will help you stay profitable.

 This is where your bookkeeping know-how becomes important.
-If you already have an idea what these plants should sell for (or get an idea from researching online), you can calculate the cost to buy the seeds and fertilizer, grow the plants, package and ship them, as well as rent the space for your greenhouse, which will include utilities and water.
+If you already have an idea which plants to sell — and how much they should sell for — you can calculate the cost to buy the seeds and fertilizer, grow the plants, package and ship them, as well as rent the space for your greenhouse, which will include utilities and water.
 These costs add up.
 Even if you plan to source your plants from wholesale nurseries, you’ll have to factor in the elevated prices.

 This doesn’t mean you can’t specialize in growing rare and delicate plants.
 However, in the short run, you may want to start with easy, low-maintenance plants that grow quickly and help you turn a fast profit — at least while you nurture your specialty buds.